Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 [NVVs](#non-voting-validators-nvvs) must also sign and vote on execution results at *e*.
 All validators continue to gossip signed execution results at *e* until the committee taking over for the next epoch (updated [C](#on-chain-committee-information)) reaches a quorum of signatures (2f+1) from all eligible validators.
 These votes comprise a quorum from all staked validator nodes on the network, completing the epoch.
 Pending [CVVs](#committee-voting-validators-cvvs) reliably forward all signed execution results to other committee members to support a successful transition.

-#### Recovering from failed execution at *e*
+##### Shuffle Mechanism

-Byzantine nodes must not prevent the network from closing an epoch or a new committee from taking over consensus.
-If the (pending) current committee C fails to receive a quorum of signed execution results at *e* to start the epoch, then the certified block in the last DAG commit is used to start the epoch.
-The new committee C must use this leader certificate’s aggregate signatures to generate C<sub>n+1</sub> since the closing committee failed to propose this committee.
-Nodes must be penalized in the first round of the new epoch by slashing stake if they failed to attest the epoch boundary.
-The penalty must be applied in addition to the node’s other opening epoch responsibilities.
-The amount of stake to deduct from the validator’s staked balance will be determined through social governance.
+The Fisher-Yates shuffle algorithm is used to randomly reorder validators.
+This shuffle occurs once per epoch, and uses the aggregate BLS signature from the leader certificate from the last committed consensus round mixed with the accumulated randomness during the epoch as the source of entropy.

-#### Forwarding transactions that weren’t executed
+##### Forwarding transactions that weren’t included

 Transactions are executed if they’re included in the consensus DAG commit, so inevitably there will be transactions that were certified within one epoch but unsettled and executed before *e* is reached.
 The new committee should not rely on a previous committee’s certificates and must reach consensus again before executing any transactions leftover from a previous epoch.
 To ensure the best possible user experience, exiting [CVVs](#committee-voting-validators-cvvs) must track and reliably forward any remaining transactions to pending [CVVs](#committee-voting-validators-cvvs).
 [CVVs](#committee-voting-validators-cvvs) in the new epoch must reverify and prioritize these transactions in the early rounds of the new epoch.